 - 1. Verify that the installation switch located on the inverter chassis is in the OFF position.
 Verify that AC input is disconnected. - 2.
-Press and hold the DC Pre-charge switch located on the inverter chassis for approximately five seconds and then turn on the battery breaker. - 3.
+Press and hold the DC Pre-charge switch located on the inverter chassis for approximately five seconds and then install the battery fuse.
+If a large flash occurs, the batteries are not connected properly.
+Call service immediately. - 3.
 Energize the Mains AC input by turning on the units input circuit breaker and/or the Distribution Panel breaker located upstream from the inverter. - 4.
 Turn the installation switch to the On position.
 The Front Panel display should now be illuminated and a slight hum should be heard from the inverter transformer.
 The unit is now charging and the output should be energized.